-You can submit as many goos as you'd like, but there will be a delay of at least one week between publication.
+You can submit as many goos as you'd like, but there will be a delay of at least 15 days between publication of each.
 Game administrator Scott Hardie will try to solve your goos himself (he has his own guess form that presents your creation like a regular goo, giving him a chance to play it before he reveals the answer to himself), but he cannot earn badges or win the season.
 Scott might edit any parts of your goos before publication depending on the needs of the game, but he usually only makes minor tweaks to punctuation and styling.

 Some tips for faster publication and better goos:

 • Looking for inspiration?
 Check the news, or major websites related to certain categories in the game.
 Don't be afraid to add your favorite artists and athletes to the game.

 • Include multiple ways for players to figure out the answer, from multiple hints in the clue to some visible hint in the image.

 • If you choose an obscure celebrity, such as a minor movie star or a major athlete from a less-popular sport, compensate for their obscurity by making the clue easier.